PokemonAutomation/ComputerControl/Wiki/Hardware/README.md

 Before you begin, make sure you meet all of the following requirements:

 1. You have a working [microcontroller setup](https://github.com/PokemonAutomation/Microcontroller) and you know how to run microcontroller programs. **(DO NOT SKIP the Microcontroller tutorial.
 It provides the necessary background to run Computer-Control.)**
-2. You have computer running 64-bit Windows.
-As of this writing, no platforms other than 64-bit Windows are supported.
+2. You have computer running 64-bit Windows or macOS.
+As of this writing, no other platforms are supported.
+But if you use Linux, then you may be knowledgeable to adapt our macOS guide to work for your Linux.
 3. You have a regular Switch (not a Switch Lite) if you want to use programs requiring video feedback.
 4. Be willing to spend an additional $20 - $50 USD for the new hardware.